Nahoodh: 2008: three-year-old season

-Richard Hughes rode Nahoodh in her first three races of 2008, starting with the Fred Darling Stakes at Newbury Racecourse on 19 April in which she finished uplaced behind Muthabara.
+Richard Hughes rode Nahoodh in her first three races of 2008, starting with the Fred Darling Stakes at Newbury Racecourse on 19 April in which she finished unplaced behind Muthabara.
 In the 1000 Guineas over the Rowley mile at Newmarket on 4 May he started a 33/1 outsider but belied her odds as she was beaten less than one and a half lengths into fifth place behind Natagora, Spacious, Saoirse Abu and Infallible.
 In the Irish 1000 Guineas at the Curragh three weeks later she started favourite but after reaching fourth place in the straight she faded in the closing stages and finished seventh behind Halfway to Heaven.
 After the race the filly was acquired by Hamdan bin Mohammed Al Maktoum and was transferred to the stable of Mark Johnston in Yorkshire.

 Frankie Dettori took over from Hughes when Nahoodh contested the Coronation Stakes at Royal Ascot.
 In a change of tactics she went to the front from the start but after being overtaken a furlong out she dropped from contention and finished sixth, seven lengths behind the winner Lush Lashes.
 Dettori was again in the saddle when Nahoodh was matched against older fillies and mares for the first time in the Group One Falmouth Stakes over one mile on soft ground at Newmarket's July course on 9 July.
 The five-year-old Heaven Sent (Dahlia Stakes) started favourite ahead of Infallible (Nell Gwyn Stakes), Finsceal Beo from Ireland, Seachange (Telegraph Handicap) from New Zealand and Briseida (German 1000 Guineas) from Germany with Nahoodh next in the betting on 10/1.
 The other five runners were Lady Gloria (Princess Elizabeth Stakes), Majestic Roi (Sun Chariot Stakes), Kasumi (Pipalong Stakes), Love of Dubai (Premio Regina Elena) and the 100/1 outsider Hip.
 Nahoodh was held up by Dettori as Lady Gloria set the pace before giving way to Infallible in the last quarter mile.
 Nahoodh made rapid progress from the year, overtook Infallible a furlong out and won by one and a half lengths despite hanging to the left in the closing stages.
 Heaven Sent took third with a gap back to Seachange in fourth place.
 After the race Johnston said "They say one swallow doesn't make a summer but it does if it's big enough".